|Names used on this site|

-When early mycologist first visited New Zealand and started naming our fungi they tended to give our fungi names of similar looking fungi found in the northern hemisphere.
+When early mycologist first visited New Zealand and named many of our fungi they tended to use names of similar looking fungi found in the Northern Hemisphere.
 In not understanding or realising that with New Zealand’s isolation has meant our native fungi have evolved along different paths.
 In many cases these differences can only be seen with DNA sequencing so makes it pretty relevant anyway.

 With DNA sequencing now in common use and showing that fungi from the Northern and Southern Hemisphere are in many cases different even if they look and have the same name.
 Sequencing is also showing that many existing NZ species have hiding under the one name several species.
 Unfortunately much of this information is not published therefore is little more than hearsay added to this specie names that have been found to be incorrect have also not been renamed.

 So, this legacy of poorly named species and the lack of a comprehensive NZ field guide to help standardise names means there is considerable confusion.
 Which is now compounded when you can do an image search on the internet and see photos that have the same name yet look quite different.

 Names used on this site are when ever possible the latest correct names although I may not always be aware of changes or gotten around updating my website or:-.